All

 Below are some of the options available to people with the disease:

-1. Laser treatment – Laser for the treatment of proliferative diabetic retinopathy has been the mainstay for decades, where a laser is used to achieve panretinal photocoagulation.
-This helps prevent the growth of these abnormal fragile vessels.
+1. Laser treatment – Using lasers for the treatment of proliferative diabetic retinopathy has been the mainstay for decades.
+A laser is used to achieve panretinal photocoagulation.
+This helps prevent the growth of the abnormal and fragile vessels.

 2. Injections – Anti-VEGF (vascular endothelial growth factor) injections can help manage diabetic retinopathy and reduce swelling.
-The injections stop the abnormal blood vessels from leaking, growing, and bleeding under the retina.
+The injections stop the abnormal blood vessels from leaking fluid, growing, and bleeding under the retina.

-3. Eye surgery – Surgeries like vitrectomy is sometimes necessary for advanced cases if there is extensive bleeding in the eye or started to develop retinal detachment.
+3. Eye surgery – Surgeries like vitrectomy are sometimes necessary for advanced cases.
+They are typically advised if there is extensive bleeding in the eye or if the patient has started to develop retinal detachment.

-Managing diabetes is actually the best way to lower the risk of diabetic retinopathy.
-With good sugar control, even those who already have diabetic retinopathy can reduce the chances of it progressing to a more severe stage.
+Managing diabetes is the best way to lower the risk of diabetic retinopathy.
+With good sugar control, it’s possible to reduce the chances of it progressing to a more severe stage even once you already have it.

 The usual advice applies here: lifestyle changes like regular meals and a healthy diet can do a lot to control blood sugar.
 The same goes for exercise and performing maintenance treatment for things that are added risk factors, like hypertension.